-The Mayor and Mayor Pro Tem will be appointed by the Council at the organizational meeting on Monday, September 18, 2017, at 8 p.m.
+The Mayor and Mayor Pro Tem will be appointed by the Council at the Organizational Meeting.

 To vote in City of Rifle elections, you must be a citizen of the United States, be at least 18 years of age on or before the election, have resided in the city limits of Rifle at least 22 days before the election, and have registered to vote.
 Visit the Colorado Secretary of State's website to register to vote or to verify that your voter registration is accurate.

 Colorado Fair Campaign Practices Act